Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Provisioning.md

 * Partial permissions should be permitted.

+* Generalized answers should be possible, so that the owner does not have to respond to every single event.

 * Decisions should be possible to base on any of available [identities](Identities.md): network identity, domain identity, user, service or device identity.

 * Decision making by the owner should be completely decoupled from decision support to devices.
 Responses to devices occur in real-time.
 Responses from